Skip to main content

 (cell, cell) udict_set_get_ref(cell dict, int key_len, int index, cell value) asm(value index dict key_len) "DICTUSETGETOPTREF";

-Sets the value associated with index to value (if value is null, then the key is deleted instead) and returns the old value (or null if the value was absent).
+This function sets the value associated with the index to value.
+If the value is null, the key is deleted.
+It then returns the old value or null if it wasn't present.

 dict_delete?